HelenaMadrid/smart-doctor-2-try/README.md

 # SMART DOCTOR

+## Problem

+Medicine is a complex field where one wrong decision can lead to patients’ injuries or even death.
+Doctors take care of many patients and are expected to have all the pertinent information and never make mistakes.
+That being said, keeping track of all the patients’ information is practically impossible, and even when they do, it gets lost or is too difficult to maintain.

+## Solution

 An app where doctors can create, view and edit patients health information.

 ## Stack (MERN & Redux)